-No. The program is divided into seven subject blocks, and all students must take one from each.
-Some departments offer GCSE courses which are regarded as equivalent qualifications.
-All students also do PE and Well-being.
+No. The program is divided into seven subject blocks, and all students must take one from each block.
+All students also take part in Core PE and Well-being.

 Do all students follow each subject at the same level?

 No. Some subjects have two levels of entry.
 In these subjects there is a Core level for all students and an Extended level for students who show higher potential.
 The details of this vary from subject to subject and are explained in the individual subject entries in this booklet.